gradle/gradle/design-docs/testing-toolkit.md

 ## Story: Test daemons are isolated from the environment they are running in

 The previous stories set up the basic mechanics for the test-kit.
-To make the test-kit production-ready these mechanics need to be improved.

 Daemons started by test-kit should be isolated from the machine environment:

 - Test-kit uses only daemons started by test-kit.
 - Configuration in ~/.gradle is ignored, such as `init.gradle` and `gradle.properties`